Courses and Questions

 Honors courses are designed to stimulate and challenge the motivated student.
 Often there are fewer lectures and more student involvement.
 They may include field trips, advanced research or simulations.
 Honors courses emphasize critical thinking, scholarly growth and intellectual curiosity.

 Not necessarily.
 Honors courses stress individual responsibility for learning.
-They usually focus on analysis, because faculty expect Honors scholars to go beyond simple facts.
-Honors faculty are also likely to be innovative, creative and even daring in their teaching methods.
+They focus on analysis; faculty expect honors scholars to go beyond simple facts.
+Honors faculty are likely to be innovative, creative and daring in their teaching methods.

 Honors classes are usually smaller than their general education equivalents.
-And you'll get to know your Honors faculty very well.
+You'll get to know your Honors faculty well.

-Honors courses replace core curriculum courses that you have to take anyway.
+Honors courses replace core curriculum courses students must take anyway.
 Instead of taking Old Testament Survey, for example, you take Honors Old Testament Survey.
-We work very hard to make your schedule work — even engineering and teacher education students.
+We work very hard to make your schedule work.

 Here are the courses: